Unicon/ccc-shib-split-authn/README.md

 * The `general-authn.xml` file has an added flow definition that defines the flow contained in this distribution.
 * In the `service.xml`, the `shibboleth.AttributeResolverResources` has an extra definition that defines "extra" beans used by the custom flow.

+The label of the "role/realm" can be changed by adding a property `idp.login.realm=<label>` to the `messages/authn-messages.properties` file.

 ## Testing
 This project utilizes a pure Shibboleth IdP v3 Docker image along with two 389-ds LDAP images for testing.
 There is also an Shibboleth SP-based image to simulate the whole SAML process end-to-end.